MlWoo/Linux-Tools/README.md

 # Linux-Tools
 ## monitor the storage usage remotely
-The tools will send email to the admin if the storage will be ran out.
+An email wiil be sent to the admin and users if the storage will run out.
+The admin will be informed if the monitoring system is brokendown.